CartoDB/documentation/app/content/faqs/categories/carto-for-education.md

 {{%/ bannerNote %}}

 ---
-##### I am an educator and my materials use the previous version of CARTO.
+##### I am an educator and my course materials use the previous version of CARTO.
 What can I do?

-First of all, thank you for using CARTO to teach the potential of geospatial analysis.
-We believe the new version of CARTO will carve out a new path for GIS for the years to come — Happy to have you onboard!
+First of all, thank you for using CARTO to unlock the potential of geospatial analysis with your students.
+We believe the new version of CARTO will carve out a new path for cloud native Location Intelligence for the years to come — Happy to have you onboard!

-Follow these steps to update your materials to the new version of CARTO.
-For example, if your course consisted of 5 datasets and 10 maps, it shouldn't take longer than a couple hours.
+To update your teaching materials to reflect the new version of CARTO, we recommend you follow these simple steps.
+As an example, if your course content consisted of 5 datasets and 10 maps, updating content to the new CARTO platform shouldn’t take longer than a couple of hours.

 1. First, access your previous CARTO account: https://carto.com/login
 2. Open the dataset(s) you need and export them in CSV format.
 More info [here](https://carto.com/help/tutorials/export-data-guide/).
-3. Access your new CARTO account: https://app.carto.com
+3. Use your new credentials to access your CARTO account: https://app.carto.com
-4. Import the CSV datasets
+4. Import the .CSV datasets you have exported
-    - If you don't have a data warehouse you can use the provided CARTO Data Warehouse
+    - If you don't have a data warehouse, you can use the CARTO Data Warehouse provided by us
-    - Find a detailed guide for importing [here](/carto-user-manual/data-explorer/importing-data/)
+    - Follow our detailed guide for importing [here](/carto-user-manual/data-explorer/importing-data/)
-5. Finally, recreate the maps you need for your course
+5. Finally, using our new Builder tool, recreate the maps you’ll need for your course content.

-We know the update requires some time on your side, so rest assured: we won't be cutting access to your previous CARTO account in the meantime, any time soon.
+We appreciate these updates require some time and effort on your side, but rest assured, we won’t be limiting access to your previous CARTO account any time soon.

 {{% bannerNote title="If you're in a rush" type="warning" %}}
 For this semester: don't panic!
-Students can sign up for the previous version of CARTO using the student pack until March 31st.
+Students can still sign up for the previous version of CARTO using the student pack until April 30th 2022.
 They just need to follow this link: https://carto.com/student-pack/signup/?plan=student-engine

-March 31st onwards the signup process will be closed, but existing student and educator accounts will remain active.
-You can use them for this semester and update your materials for the next academic year.
+From May 1st onwards, the signup process will be closed, but existing student and educator accounts will remain active.
+You can continue to use them for this semester, giving you time to update your materials for the next academic year.
 {{%/ bannerNote %}}